 Learn how to make consome de pollo at home with our homemade chicken broth recipe and use it instead of bouillon cubes.
 Coming from a family where cooking with natural ingredients was the norm, I rarely use industrial seasonings at home or in my recipes.

 By- Last reviewed .
 Published Feb 27, 2013

-Two years ago I asked my readers a question: "Do we really do this?".
-The full question was "do we Dominicans really use sopitas (bouillon cubes) so much?".
-The question came after a discussion on the subject with some online friends.
+Years ago I asked my readers a question: "Do we really do this?".
+The full question was "do we Dominicans really use sopitas (bouillon cubes) that much?".
+The question came after a discussion on the subject on our social media.

 About this recipe